The Pulse of K-Entertainment

 Why did Yeowon leave USPEER?

-MW Entertainment said on its official social channels that Yeowon had been on hiatus since September 2025 because of health concerns and had spent that period discussing her future with the company.
-Soompi's translation of the notice reported that those talks ended with her group activities concluding, and the agency confirmed the update on May 6, 2026.
-That made the split a permanent departure rather than a temporary break.
+MW Entertainment said in its May 6, 2026 notice on USPEER's official channels that Yeowon had been on hiatus since September 2025 because of health concerns and had spent that period discussing her future with the company.
+Those talks ended with her group activities concluding.
+That made the split a formal departure, not a short-term pause.

 Who are the current USPEER members after Yeowon’s exit?